houseofbigseals/esp32_4relay_pcb/README.md

 Mounting can be done in the housing with M3 screws or on a DIN rail, for which fasteners are provided.
 The firmware is implemented on the basis of the ESP-HOME framework for integrating the product into the Home Assistant environment.
 The system is configured so that the user can securely access the board remotely, via a Wireguard network, or locally.

-The fee contains:
+The pcb contains:
 - 4 5v relay module
-- buttons for manual switching of the relay state in an emergency situation – optocoupler for relay control from the controller
+- buttons for manual switching of the relay state in an emergency situation
+- optocoupler for relay control from the controller
-- stabilizer AMS-1117-3.3.
+- AMS-1117-3.3.
 - USB-UART converter CP2102N.
 - USB type-c for power and connection to a PC
 - expansion pins for ESP32